NC State Experts Weigh In on Controversial Ninth Congressional District Voter Fraud Allegations

 Kudos to Kuzma: Distinguished Professor Named AAAS Fellow

 Jennifer Kuzma has been elected as a fellow of the American Association for the Advancement of Science.
 Kuzma is the college's Goodnight-North Carolina GlaxoSmithKline Foundation Distinguished Professor in Social Sciences and co-directs NC State's Genetic Engineering and Society Center.

-In the News: No More Fake It Till You Make It, NC State Researchers Develop Fake-Resistant Personality Test
+In the News: NC State Psychologist Helps Develop Fake-Resistant Personality Test

-NC State psychologist Adam Meade has helped develop a new type of personality test that uses a rapid response method to reduce a participant’s ability to fake his or her answers.
+NC State psychologist Adam Meade and other researchers have developed a new type of personality test that uses a rapid response method to reduce the chances of faking answers.

 In the News: It’s Time to Amend NC’s Constitutional Amendment Process

 In an opinion piece, NC State political scientist Jim Zink discusses the processes by which amendments to the state's constitution might best be approached.